Social Network Analysis

 What You Will Learn

-The course spans the fundamentals of network science: graph theory basics, network metrics (centrality, density, reciprocity, clustering), community detection algorithms, network visualization techniques, and advanced topics such as temporal networks and diffusion processes.
+The course spans the fundamentals of network science:network metrics (centrality, density, reciprocity, clustering), community detection, network visualization techniques and transition networks.
 Students work with diverse types of networks — social, collaboration, knowledge, and information networks — drawn from education, social media, and other domains.

 Format

-The course combines lectures with intensive practical lab sessions where students analyze real network datasets.
+The course combines lectures with practical sessions where students analyze real network datasets.
 The centerpiece is a course project where students collect their own network data, analyze it using the methods learned in class, and present their findings.
-Assessment is based on practical assignments, the network analysis project, and peer presentations.
+Assessment is based on practical assignments, the network analysis projects, and presentations.
 No final exam.

 Who Should Take This Course